danjelous/mc503-cloud-computing-ex2/README.md

 2. Run - `psql -f fleamarket.sql`
 3. Run the development server - `npm start`

+## API Documentation

+To view the API Docs, simply navigate to `/api-docs/` to view the Swagger generated documentation.

 ## Notes

 Base structure of the project cloned from Michael Herman.